duydo/duydo.github.io/content/post/effective_jpa.md

 }
 ```

-And Post class is rewritten like this:
+The `Post` entity is then rewritten to store and retrieve the custom integer value:
 ```Java
 @Entity
 public class Post {